Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 - Fix the issue (if possible) and reapply

-No. Oregon does NOT require a written test or practical test for CHL.
+No. Oregon does not require a written test or a shooting test for CHL renewal.

-If your license expired >1 year, you need a training certificate, but NO test.
+If your license has been expired more than 1 year, you need a training certificate — but there is no test.

 Renewal Checklist